The Woodland Ways

 Project Oloip Maasai Dance Troop

 Maasai+In order to reach local communities in Kenya the charity assisted the Oloip Maasai Dance Troop to form and give an infrastructure.
 Consisting of a group of friends and family, all of whom were unemployed at the time, they got together to form a dance troop to help educated within the maasai community on traditional music, dance and culture.
 The charity funded the production of a website and secured local funding for performances through trips operated by Woodland Ways Ltd. In 2012 and 2013 the charity funded with sponsorship and donations from The Bushcraft Show, Woodland Ways Ltd and public donations a visit to the United Kingdom to perform at a number of venues around the country.
-During this time the dance troop were able to raise funds for their own troop and back for the village we support
+During this time the dance troop were able to raise funds for their own troop and back for the village we support.
+They have returned to the UK now on several occassions and each time we set up a new fundraising page.

 In 2013 the charity began the financial support of ALPHA, a young maasai and son of Sylvia from the Oloip Maasai Dance Troop.
 The charity now funds ALPHA’s annual education fees and associated equipment in order to get this young boy access to an education he would otherwise not have recieved.